 The procedure can be performed under general or local anaesthesia.
-The middle ear is accessed via the canal (permeatal), or by endaural or postauricular incisions.
+The middle ear is typically accessed via the canal (permeatal).
 The stapes footplate (oval window) is identified.
 The stapes crura are divided and the stapes superstructure is removed.
-A hole is made in the footplate into the cochlea by laser or drill, and a piston is inserted and connected to the long process of the incus.
+A hole (fenestration) is made in the footplate by laser and/or drill, and a piston is inserted and connected to the long process of the incus.

 Length of procedure

-Varies from 45 min to 2 hours depending on approach.
+Varies from 45 min to 2 hours depending on approach/complexity.

 Infection Rare - if BIPP (a bright yellow antiseptic) ribbon is used, this causes a yellow-brown discharge which can be mistaken for infection.

 Hearing loss Stapedectomy carries a small but definite risk of complete sensorineural hearing loss (“a dead ear”).
-Surgeons should know their own rate – it is usually 1% or lower.
+Surgeons should know their own rate – it is usually around 1%.

 Prosthesis loosening This may occur over time in some cases, leading to deterioration in hearing.
 Some patients may therefore require a revision procedure.